 Yohji Yamamoto: Personal Life

-As of today, the 75-year-old Yamamoto is in a happy relationship with his wife for a long time.
+Today, the 75-year-old Yamamoto is in a happy relationship with his wife for a long time.
 Yamamoto is secretive about his wife as well since he has not revealed who she is.
-However, we do know that Yohji is the father of two children, daughter named Limi Yamamoto and a son Yuji Yamamoto.
+However, we know that Yohji is the father of two children, a daughter named Limi Yamamoto and a son Yuji Yamamoto.

 Before this, Yohji was rumored to be in a relationship with fellow designer Rei Kawakubo during the 1980s and 1990s.
 Also, his daughter Limi Yamamoto debuted as a model in 2002 Tokyo Fashion Week.

 Since he travels a lot due to his work, we are not whether Yohji still lives with his family or not.
 But as soon as we hear something, we will keep you guys updated about it.

 There is no doubt that the internationally acclaimed designer with a mass following has accumulated a hefty sum.
 Besides, Yohji is also one of the most successful Japanese designers to date.